m-maaz-azhar/Student-Management-System-CLI/README.md

 > Importing : from tabulate import tabulate

 ## Features
-- Add students data
+- Add students data.
-- Delete Students data
+- Delete students data.
-- Search
+- Search for students.
-- See Students List
+- See all students list.